ImmutableVariable/learnityourself/docs/python/04-data-structures/02-tuples.md

 Tuples are an immutable sequence type in Python that can hold an ordered collection of elements.
 Unlike lists, tuples cannot be modified after creation, making them useful for data that should not change.

+> **Beginner's Note:** If you're coming from other programming languages, you can think of tuples as "read-only lists".
+The main difference between lists and tuples is that lists are mutable (can be changed), while tuples are immutable (cannot be changed after creation).

 ## Characteristics of Tuples

 - **Ordered**: Elements maintain their order and can be accessed by index